 These circumstances place the Court in an enviable position.
 The major traditions in moral philosophy converge on the same judgment.
 It is unusual to find such convergence among ethics specialists.
 But this country’s most influential ethicists agree; some nonhuman animals have rights.
 The grounds of the claim that Happy ought to be transferred are as strong in moral philosophy as the grounds of any claim in this field are likely to be.

-This Court, dealing with a question at the frontier of the expanding circle, may need to invent a new tool to protect Happy.

-Frontiers pose novel problems.
-The problem the Court faces is that a complex cognitive animal, a person, is currently defined by the law as a thing, property.
-As with many visitors to unsettled territory, the Court may need a new tool to solve its problem.
-Ideally, the Court could classify Happy as a person and invoke habeas corpus straightaway.
-If that solution seems unavailable—if the court finds itself unable to accept the arguments concluding that Happy is a person—the Court should classify Happy as a sentient being, a category found in Article 13 of the Treaty on the Functioning of the European Union (2016), in specific legislation in France, the Netherlands, New Zealand, Sweden, Quebec and the Australian Capital Territory.
-As of 2015, the Oregon State legislature declares that “Animals are sentient beings capable of experiencing pain, stress and fear;” “Animals should be cared for in ways that minimize pain, stress, fear and suffering;” and, “The suffering of animals can be mitigated by expediting the disposition of abused animals that would otherwise languish in cages while their defendant owners await trial.”

-Sentient being is a useful new tool that creates a third category between person and property.
-As sentient beings, animals are acknowledged to have interests in living a good life in accordance with their specific, species-related needs, and these interests carry substantial weight that can override clearly lesser human interests.
-By appealing to this concept, the Court may affirm the judgments of those jurists who have found Happy to be closer to a person than a thing.
-Lacking this tool, the Court has only one recourse: to reject the erroneous finding that Happy is an object, to acknowledge that she is a person eligible for the protections of habeas corpus, and to order her immediate transfer.
+U.S. jurisdictions increasingly edge toward recognizing nonhuman personhood

+In 2015, the Oregon State legislature declared that “Animals are sentient beings capable of experiencing pain, stress and fear;” “Animals should be cared for in ways that minimize pain, stress, fear and suffering;” and, “The suffering of animals can be mitigated by expediting the disposition of abused animals that would otherwise languish in cages while their defendant owners await trial.”
+(We note parenthetically that Article 13 of the Treaty on the Functioning of the European Union (2016) recognizes elephants as “sentient beings.”
+So does legislation in France, the Netherlands, New Zealand, Sweden, Quebec and the Australian Capital Territory.)A U.S. court has recognized the rights of foreign countries to determine who has standing in proceedings in those countries.
+In 2021, the U.S. District Court for the Southern District of Ohio recognized the right of Colombia to regard hippopotamuses as persons.
+Colombia submitted an Ex Parte application to depose two U.S. wildlife experts in a case involving methods of sterilization of wild hippopotamuses.
+The U.S. court applied 28 U.S.C.
+Section 1782, to allow the Colombian court to conduct discovery in the U.S. In so doing, the U.S. court recognized as plaintiffs "the community of hippopotamuses living in the Magdalena River," and identified them as "'interested persons' within the meaning of Section 1782."
+We recognize that what we are seeking in regard to Happy goes beyond the application of Section 1782, but we note this case as a further indication that jurisdictions are edging closer to the recognition of nonhuman animals as persons.

 IV.
 CONCLUSION

 Happy’s interest in relative liberty is being violated.
 She spends most of her day engaged in stereotypic behavior, swinging her trunk, swaying, flapping, ritualistically lifting her feet.
 In humans, stereotypic behaviors—fixed repetitive purposeless behaviors such as head nodding, rocking back and forth, and hand waving—are often signs of mood disorders.
 They are often responses to severe anxiety, depression, or anhedonia resulting from feelings of confinement or isolation.
 (8) Happy’s interest in relative liberty is equal to any similar interest of a confined human being’s interest in relative liberty.
 In both cases, a basic right is at stake.
 To right the wrong and produce the best consequences, the Court should honor the NHRP’s request to move Happy to a sanctuary.
 (3)